Dear reader of ADxS.org, please excuse the disruption.

 Option 1:

 The evaluations of the IQ tests were carried out excluding the working memory component.
-But then the statement “The IQ of ADHD sufferers and non-affected people is the same” would be wrong and would have to be qualified with “if you exclude working memory”.
+But then the statement “The IQ of people with ADHD is the same as that of people without ADHD” would be wrong and would have to be qualified with “if you exclude working memory”.
 We have not yet found such a restriction anywhere.

 Option 2:

-Such tests would be useless due to the influence of impaired working memory in ADHD on IQ.
+Such tests would be useless due to the influence of impaired working memory on IQ in ADHD.

 Since the above-mentioned alternatives to the influence of medication were not mentioned in most of the studies, we suspect this variant.

-2.2.2.
-Conclusions for IQ test procedures when comparing ADHD sufferers and non-sufferers
+2.2.3.
+Conclusions for IQ test procedures when comparing people with ADHD with those without ADHD

-In our opinion, the following applies to IQ tests of ADHD sufferers:
+In our opinion, the following applies to IQ tests of people with ADHD:

-For a comparison of the IQ average of ADHD sufferers with that of non-affected persons:
+For a comparison of the IQ average of people with ADHD with that of non-affected people:

-• The IQ sub-measurements for working memory must be evaluated separately.
+• The partial IQ measurements for working memory must be evaluated separately

-• When comparing ADHD sufferers / non-affected persons, only optimally medicated persons may be tested for the IQ tests of ADHD sufferers (medication optimally adjusted by a doctor and medication taken during the test).
+• When comparing people with ADHD with people without ADHD, only optimally medicated people may be tested for the IQ tests of people with ADHD (medication optimally adjusted by a doctor and medication taken during the test)

-• As medication can generally only alleviate ADHD symptoms, but not completely eliminate them, even this would only provide limited real comparability.
+• Since medication can usually only alleviate ADHD symptoms, but not completely eliminate them, even optimal medication would only provide limited real comparability

-• It would at least be interesting to see whether the respective test results would change significantly if, for the IQ matching of the test subjects, the IQ was matched once from non-affected to optimally medicated affected persons and once from non-affected to unmedicated affected persons.
+• It would at least be interesting to see whether the respective test results would change significantly if, for the IQ matching of the test subjects, the IQ was matched once from non-affected to optimally medicated people with ADHD and once from non-affected to unmedicated people with ADHD

-• Successful treatment makes the intelligence that is actually present and impaired by the ADHD symptoms (partially) available again.
+• Successful treatment restores (at least partially) the intelligence that is actually present and impaired by the ADHD symptoms.

 2.3.
 Influence of ADHD subtype on IQ?

-According to a (single) study, the IQ of all ADHD sufferers was 15 points lower, and the IQ of ADHD-C sufferers was significantly lower than that of the predominantly inattentive (ADHD-I) or the predominantly hyperactive/impulsive ADHD-HI subtype.
-Only in the predominantly hyperactive/impulsive ADHD-HI subtype was the IQ comparable with the control group.26 However, even the abstract of the article contradicts the reported values.
+According to a (single) study, the IQ of all people with ADHD was 15 points lower, and the IQ of ADHD-C was also significantly lower than that of the predominantly inattentive (ADHD-I) or the predominantly hyperactive/impulsive ADHD-HI subtype.
+Only in the predominantly hyperactive/impulsive ADHD-HI subtype was the IQ comparable with the control group.32 However, even the abstract of the article contradicts the reported values.

 Our impression is not the same.